A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Experimental results

 \subsection{Comparisons to state-of-the-art discretization methods}

 The proposed discretization is compared with state-of-the-art discretization methods, Ameva~\cite{gonzalez2009ameva}, CAIM~\cite{kurgan2004caim}, MDLP~\cite{fayyad1993multi}, Modified Chi2~\cite{tay2002modified}, PKID~\cite{yang2001proportional} and EMD~\cite{ramirez2015multivariate} on the 45 datasets.
-The results are summarized in Table~\ref{exp-res1}, where the results of the compared methods are obtained by using KEEL tool~\cite{alcala2009keel}.
+The results are summarized in Table~\ref{exp-nb}, where the results of the compared methods are obtained by using the KEEL tool~\cite{alcala2009keel}.
 The highest classification accuracy on each dataset among all compared methods is highlighted in bold.
-The average classification accuracy on all datasets for each algorithm is summarized at the bottom of Table~\ref{exp-res1}, which provides an overall comparison.
+The average classification accuracy over all datasets is summarized at the bottom of Table~\ref{exp-nb}.

-As shown in Table~\ref{exp-res1}, the naive Bayes classifier using the proposed MRmD discretization scheme obtains the highest classification accuracy on 26 datasets.
-Compared with the previous filter-based approaches, Ameva~\cite{gonzalez2009ameva}, CAIM~\cite{kurgan2004caim}, MDLP~\cite{fayyad1993multi}, Modified Chi2~\cite{tay2002modified} and PKID~\cite{yang2001proportional}, the proposed MRmD discretization obtains an average improvement of 4.23\%, 2.83\%, 4.22\%, 2.32\% and 2.38\%, respectively.
-As a filter-based method, the proposed MRmD outperforms the previously best discretization method, the wrapper-based algorithm, EMD \cite{ramirez2015multivariate}, with an average improvement of 1.7\% over the 45 datasets.
+As shown in Table~\ref{exp-nb}, the naive Bayes classifier using the proposed MRmD discretization scheme obtains the highest classification accuracy on 24 datasets.
+Compared with the previous filter-based approaches, Ameva~\cite{gonzalez2009ameva}, CAIM~\cite{kurgan2004caim}, MDLP~\cite{fayyad1993multi}, Modified Chi2~\cite{tay2002modified} and PKID~\cite{yang2001proportional}, the proposed MRmD discretization obtains an average improvement of 4.23\%, 2.82\%, 4.22\%, 2.32\% and 2.38\%, respectively.
+As a filter-based method, the proposed MRmD outperforms the previously best discretization method, the wrapper-based algorithm, EMD \cite{ramirez2015multivariate}, with an average improvement of 1.69\% over the 45 datasets.
 The performance improvements on some datasets are significant.
 For example, the classification results of the proposed MRmD on ``auto", ``bands" and ``movement" are more than 8\% higher than EMD \cite{ramirez2015multivariate}.
 Both ``auto" and ``movement" have a relatively small number of samples but a relatively large number of attributes.
-The NB classifier is easily overfitting to these two datasets.
-By maximizing the discriminant information and the generalization performance at the same time, the proposed MRmD achieves a much better generalization performance than EMD \cite{ramirez2015multivariate} that greedily maximizes the discriminant power for small training sample size.
+The NB classifier easily overfits to these two datasets.
+By maximizing the discriminant information and the generalization performance at the same time, the proposed MRmD achieves a much better generalization performance than EMD \cite{ramirez2015multivariate} that greedily maximizes the discriminant power for a small number of training samples.